 - Polypropylene, Polyethylene, Polystyrene, Polyurethanes, PVC, PVDF, PBT, Ultem™

 CSI Group practices lean manufacturing principles, uses integrated quality management systems (IQMS), and is ISO 9001:2008 certified and have UL approval and ITAR certification.

-Plastic injection molding is one of the many ways CSI can provide one-source solutions for you.
-With our years of experience and valued partners, all leaders in the high-precision component manufacturing segment, we can easily deliver the customized parts and components best suited for you.
+PIM is one of the many ways CSI can provide 1 source solutions for you.
+With 30 years of experience and valued partners, all leaders in the high-precision component manufacturing segment, we can easily deliver the customized parts and components best suited for you.
 Our experienced engineering team is ready to work with you to find the best one-source solution for your needs.
 Contact CSI to get the conversation started.